 When John is not busy making awesome visual effects he can be found spending time with his wife and daughter, furthering his education and life experience as a certified emergency medical technician, or scaling a rugged glaciated peak somewhere far away from civilization.

-COO I Executive Producer
+Head of Studio I Executive Producer

 Christoph Malessa oversees the day-to-day operations at Pixomondo’s Stuttgart studio.
 His deep roots in technology and problem solving capability quickly led him to play an important role in expanding Pixomondo into the global arena.

 Malessa started his career in VFX at Pixomondo in 2004 as a motion graphics artist in Frankfurt upon receiving a Master’s degree in computer animation.
 Malessa naturally gravitated towards project management, regularly managing teams and interacting with clients to facilitate seamless communication and workflow.
 His role gradually shifted from project management to department management and now facility management.

 Markus Golisano, has been in the film industry for 15 years and recently has worked as a line producer especially in international co-productions, e.g. Lilly the Witch 1 & 2 and Yoko.

 After completing his MBA he worked in various filmproduction companies as a production manager.
 Since 2003 he has worked as a freelance line producer and financial advisor for various film und TV productions, a long period of that time at Blue Eyes Fiction in Munich.
 By working in projects which were heavy in post production, he gained a lot of experience as a production manager/Line Producer throughout the years.

 Markus Golisano joined the team in Munich 2012 and is currently Executive Producer at the Frankfurt office.